apache/spark/docs/apache-airflow/python-api-ref.rst

 BaseSensorOperator
 ''''''''''''''''''
-All sensors are derived from :class:`~airflow.sensors.base_sensor_operator.BaseSensorOperator`.
-All sensors inherit the :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.timeout` and :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.poke_interval` on top of the :class:`~airflow.models.BaseOperator` attributes.
+All sensors are derived from :class:`~airflow.sensors.base.BaseSensorOperator`.
+All sensors inherit the :attr:`~airflow.sensors.base.BaseSensorOperator.timeout` and :attr:`~airflow.sensors.base.BaseSensorOperator.poke_interval` on top of the :class:`~airflow.models.BaseOperator` attributes.

 Operators packages